Trade guide

 Start in a Junior Role

-Join a local authority building control team or an approved inspector (private sector) as a trainee or assistant surveyor.
+Join a local authority building control team or a private-sector building control firm as a trainee or assistant surveyor.
 You'll shadow experienced officers and learn plan assessment and site inspection.

 Study Building Regulations